★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Regulated natural gas distribution and storage utility service territories

-Operating_profit_share uses FY2025 normalized EBITDA for Utilities divided by Utilities plus Midstream, excluding Corporate/Other.
+Operating_profit_share uses H1 2026 normalized EBITDA: Utilities CAD 697M divided by CAD 1.255B for Utilities plus Midstream, excluding Corporate/Other.
 Revenue_share is omitted because commodity cost recovery and trading make revenue a weak moat proxy.
+No market share is estimated: customer count and franchise status do not provide a competitor-volume denominator.

 Regulated Standards Pipe